frederic-perez/AmE-dictionary/data/idioms.md

 __snowflake__ _n_ _slang_
 __snug as a bug__
 __so be it__ I accept that this is what will happen or be the case. _If you really want to throw your career away because of some idealistic principle, so be it._
-__so much so that__ To such an extent or large degree that. _The interest rates on the loan were exorbitantly high—so much so that I had to start selling things around the house to meet my monthly payments._
+__so much so that__ :two: To such an extent or large degree that. _The interest rates on the loan were exorbitantly high—so much so that I had to start selling things around the house to meet my monthly payments._
 __so much so__ :three::hammer: _So much so that working with animals has become one of his passions._
+__so to speak__ A phrase used to indicate that what one has just said is an figurative, metaphorical, or uncommon way of saying something.
+Similar to the phrases “if you will” and “in a manner of speaking.” _He was a fixer, so to speak—a man who could get things done._
 __so-and-so__ :dart: __1__ Some unnamed or unknown person. _They always have some important so-and-so up on the stage giving a lecture no one cares about._ __2__ A euphemistic address for a despised or despicable person. _The rotten so-and-so stole the company’s pension fund and ran off to the Bahamas with it!_
 __soak up__
+__soak__ _v_
 __soaked to the bone__ Extremely or completely wet, especially through one’s clothing. _I can’t believe you pushed me into the pool!
 Now I have to walk home soaked to the bone!_
 __social hour__ :two: Time spent talking and hanging out with people.
 __something is rotten in the state of Denmark__